Core Strength TrainingBy Sally Ann Quirke | Filed under: Exercises for Back Pain, Fitness and Back Pain

 Your “core” consists of your abdominal muscles, back muscles and pelvic muscles.
 Furthermore, you have a deep core system which involves the small deep muscles of your spine and you have a superficial core system which involves your wider more superficial muscles.

-Good core strength training requires you to understand these two muscle systems.
+Good core strength training requires you to become aware and understand these two muscle systems.
 Once you understand them you must then use them in conjunction with each other in a well-designed core strength programme that has been designed for your individual ability and needs.

-When your core muscle system is trained and working correctly it will stabilize your spine, pelvis and shoulder girdle areas and provide a solid base of support for your movement patterns and joints.
+When your core muscle system is trained and working correctly it will stabilize your spine, pelvis and shoulder girdle areas and provide a solid base of support, not only for your spine but also for your movement patterns.
 Put simply, our body parts were designed to be in specific positions and to move in very specific ways.

-Posture and core strength training are the basis of my own physiotherapy practice.
-My interest started some years ago when I noticed that my clients were getting great results most of the time - but they were returning with the same back and neck problems again 1-2 years later!
+Posture and core strength training has now become one of the pillars of my own physiotherapy practice.
+My interest started in this area many years ago when I noticed that my clients were getting great results most of the time - but some were returning with the same back and neck problems again 1-2 years later!

 Why? - I asked myself!